ahkscript/ASPDM/Specifications/Guidelines.md

   - Package Metadata will be updated if need be (e.g. `isstdlib`).
   - Any issues found can be fixed and the package reevaluated.
   - Two peer reviews to make sure any errors are caught early on.
-  - Eighty (?) percent majority approval for new packages to be added into ahkscript.org repository.
+  - Eighty (?) percent majority approval for new packages to be added into the ahkscript.org repository.

 Repository
 ----------